mui/material-ui/docs/src/pages/customization/default-theme/default-theme.md

 {{"demo": "pages/customization/default-theme/DefaultTheme.js", "hideHeader": true}}

+> Tip: toggle between light/dark to see above how Material-UI uses different colors for each theme.

 > Tip: you can play with the documentation theme object in **your console**, as the `theme` variable is exposed on all the documentation pages.
 Please note that the documentation site is using a custom theme.